NRE vs NRO Accounts: The Comparison Overview for Global Indians

 Should I send money to a NRE or NRO account?

-The best choice depends on your goal:
+The appropriate choice depends on your goal:

 ★ Send to NRO if: You need to pay for local expenses in India (like EMIs, insurance, or household bills) or if you are investing in non-repatriable assets.